I-had-a-bad-idea/DocGen/docs/main.md

     for task in tqdm_asyncio.as_completed(tasks, total=len(tasks), desc="Processing files", unit="file"):
         await task
 ### Purpose
-Asynchronously processes all files in the queue.
+An asynchronous function to generate documentation for all files in the queue.

 ### Details
-Not specified.
+This function creates a list of tasks by calling `generate_docs_for_file` for each file path in the `queue`.
+It then uses `asyncio.as_completed` to process each task asynchronously.
+The progress is displayed using `tqdm_asyncio`, and the function waits for all tasks to complete before returning.

 ### Usage
-Used in the `main` function to start generating documentation.
+The function is called by the `main` function to generate documentation for all files in the queue.

+### Limitations
+- The function may not handle all possible errors correctly, such as permission issues or invalid file paths.

 ---

 ## load_docgen_ignore ![function](https://img.shields.io/badge/function-green?style=flat)

-- **Defined on lines:** 162–180
+- **Defined on lines:** 192–208
 - **Symbol kind:** function

 ### Definition